MIT-Emerging-Talent/ET6-CDSP-group-11-repo/1_datasets/README.md

 ## Ethical Use

 This dataset contains **no personally identifiable information (PII)**.
 It is safe for public research.
 All analysis is conducted in line with the data use agreement from IPUMS USA.

 ---

 ## Future Use

 If time permits, we plan to expand the dataset by:

 - Incorporating more ACS years (e.g., 2015–2023) for trend analysis
 - Adding birthplace and citizenship fields to analyze immigrant status
 - Linking geographic indicators to explore regional wage variation

----

-## Maintainer

-Olumide Kolawole
-MIT ReAct Data Science Track
-July 2025